India: Fire erupts at Tata iPhone parts plant in Tamil Nadu – DW – 09/28/2024

 Reuters reported, based on a source with knowledge of the fire, that the incident was "chemical-related."
 Production and operations were suspended at the facility due to the blaze.

-Seven fire extinguishing vehicles were reportedly involved in putting out the flames at the plant.
+Seven fire extinguishing vehicles reportedly put out the flames at the plant.

 Why do fires happen at Indian factories?